 Your final year includes a year-long internship of student teaching, during which you’ll gain experience in two different school settings or grade levels.

-As a student in a Teacher Education Pathway, you’ll study with our education faculty as well as faculty dedicated to your major — a subject area you’ll eventually be teaching.
+You’ll study with our education faculty as well as faculty dedicated to your content area.
+Their scholarship is grounded in school-based practices and includes topics of equity and inclusion in schools, critical race theory, citizen science, and place-based history.
 Our faculty is deeply dedicated to our students, and they strive to create a community of lifelong learners.

 Our students commute easily between the Portland and Gorham campuses via the WiFi-enabled METRO Husky Line.